pandafire5740/LegalGPT/README.md

 - Ask questions about your documents in natural language
 - Streaming responses powered by GPT-4o
 - Contextual answers grounded in your uploaded files
+- Reference specific filenames (full name or nickname) to focus responses on that document
 - Example: "What are the payment terms in the MSA?"

 #### Search Mode